 After about two hours I was starting to get nervous and didn’t want to leave the kitchen and go wake up Jeff and Dave so I started calling Jeff’s phone.
-After the sixth or seventh time he eventually woke up and made his way in with one hour to spare.
-We put together five large sheets full and put them in the oven to cook, and that turned out to be only about 125 or so poppers and that last hour was almost up!
+After the sixth or seventh time he eventually woke up and made his way in, with one hour to spare.
+We put together five large sheets full and put them in the oven to cook, and that turned out to be only about 125 poppers and our last hour on the kitchen rental, and right before the event was to start, was almost up!

 Doors were set to open at 2pm at Shangri La and the competition was set to start at 2:30pm.
 Contestants were told to arrive around 1:30pm to decorate our tables for a separate competition but since I wasn’t really worried about setting up my table, as much as I was worried about having enough poppers for all the people to try, we decided to stay at the kitchen as long as we could before everything was about to start.